OVERVIEW OF THE PSYCHOLOGY MAJOR

 3. Level III Capstone Courses: Students must take two Level III courses.
-Psychology 394, Internship, does NOT count toward the Level III requirement, and only one Psychology 396 or 398 may fulfill the Level III requirement.
+Psychology 394, Internship, does NOT count toward the Level III requirement but will count as an elective course, and only one Psychology 396 or 398 may fulfill the Level III requirement.

 4. General Education Requirement for the Major: Students are required to take an introductory course in statistics that emphasizes descriptive statistics and hypothesis testing: e.g., Statistics 110, 212, 214, or 263.

 5. Elective Psychology Course (s): Students are required to take at least one additional psychology course.
 For students who entered St. Olaf before Fall 2013 and have not already taken Psych 130, we recommend taking a second elective Psychology course in its place.
 For students who enter St. Olaf in Fall 2013 or later, a second elective Psychology course is required for the major.